BusyCityGuy/finite-state-machine-luau/CONTRIBUTING.md

 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | CLI (recommended) | `lune run test`                                                                                                                                                                                |
 | Roblox Studio     | Open the test place file `StateMachine-Test.rbxl` [built in the above step](#build-the-project) in Roblox Studio and run the place (server only).
 The output widget will show the test results. |

+### Continuous Integration (CI)

+CI checks are set up to run on pull requests.
+These checks must pass before merging, including:

+1. `lint` with selene
+1. `format check` with StyLua
+1. `analyze` with luau-lsp
+1. `test` with jest running in Lune

+#### Running CI Locally

+To run the same CI checks locally that would run on GitHub, a number of Lune scripts are provided.

+From the project directory, you can run the following:

+> lune run ci

+This will run all the same checks that would run on GitHub.

+Alternatively, you can run individual steps yourself:

+> lune run lint

+> lune run formatCheck

+> lune run analyze

+> lune run test